LICENSURE & EXAM REQUIREMENTS

 Good Moral Character - Effective November 1, 2015, Applicants for Initial Applications and Reinstatement Applications for Original MS CPA Licenses and Reciprocal CPA Licenses (not for CPA Exam applications, firm permit applications/renewals, or for annual renewal of CPA licenses) will be required to complete an online background check.

-Experience - The candidate must have at minimum, one year meaningful experience gained by full time employment within five years of application, under the supervision and direction of a CPA licensee such as:
+Experience - The candidate must have at minimum, one year meaningful experience gained by full time employment within three years rom the date of successful completion of the CPA examination, under the supervision and direction of a CPA licensee such as:

 - Accounting and Auditing